HamRadioTools/hamradio_tools/docs/security/grandfathering-maths.md

 Suspension policy:

+- Suspensions are routine lifecycle events; treat them as an expected phase of the model rather than an anomaly.
 - **Freeze (default):** block new outbound votes from S3 users; keep their existing outbound votes in place so dependents stay stable while remediation happens.
 - **Withdraw (escalation):** retire outbound votes on suspension to cut influence; dependents must recover via other external votes or grace.
-Use this for confirmed abuse.
+Use of this action is for confirmed abuse.

 ---